dapplets/dapplet-docs/static/md/twitter_adapter_0_9_0.md

 ## About the Twitter adapter

 The Twitter adapter provides you with a high-level interface for Twitter **augmentation**.
-The adapter provides a set of **widgets** that can be inserted into specific types of **contexts**.
+The adapter provides a set of **widgets** which can be inserted into specific types of **contexts**.
 In one dapplet, you can augment different contexts with widgets defined for them.

 ## Contexts